The Golden Circle is, without a doubt, Iceland’s most popular tourist route. It covers about 190 miles and can be done as a day trip from Reykjavik.

-People tend to start the day at Þingvellir National Park and continue moving clockwise (in the circle).
+People tend to start the day at Þingvellir National Park and continue moving clockwise (remember it is the Golden Circle).

-The most “complicated” part will be reaching the park from Reykyavik.
+The most “complicated” part will be reaching the park from Reykjavik.
 Once at the park, there are multiple signs directing visitors to the next attraction on the circle.

-What are other stops on the Golden Circle?
+What are other stops on the Golden Circle Route?

 Because of the popularity of the route, you will be able to drive around (or somebody else may be making the driving) without any major preoccupations.

 Once again, I will recommend you read my article on 25 Things I Wish I Knew Before Visiting Iceland.
 It will really prepare you for Iceland in general.